 TIME: 12 PM - 1 PM; Via computer, phone or tablet

-- Describe the current breast cancer burden in Minnesota Latina communities.
+- Describes the current breast cancer burden in Minnesota Latina communities.

-- Discuss the unique barriers Latina women face to prevention and detection, treatment and survivorship.
+- Highlights the unique barriers Latina women face in prevention and detection, treatment and survivorship.

-- Identify solutions that are culturally appropriate to increase screening.
+- Identifies culturally appropriate solutions to increase screening.

 Julissa Rios, Case Manager